-Machine Can See has developed a unique technology called Pseudo-LiDAR that can transform a regular camera (Monocular) into a sophisticated system for monitoring objects and their movements.
+Machine Can See has developed a unique technology called Pseudo−LiDAR that can transform an ordinary camera (Monocular) into a sophisticated system for monitoring objects and their movements in real−time.

-We have created and patented a technology that allows for comprehensive 3D analysis of street and highway traffic, offering a wide range of possible applications.
+We have developed and patented a technology that allows for comprehensive 3D analysis of street and highway traffic, offering a wide range of possible applications.
+You can now gain data insights that were previously out of your reach and take your business or city to the next level.

 The software can run on the edge without the need for a remote server.
 The amount of data sent to the cloud is significantly decreased, resulting in 100 times less data compared to image/video streaming.
-This reduction in data leads to improved efficiency and lower costs.
+By reducing the amount of required data, our technology enables more efficient and cost−effective solutions, opening the door to previously impossible projects.

 Our output is vector-based, which allows us to extract only the useful information related to movement and scene understanding.
 This means that images can be deleted right after analysis, avoiding the storage of personal identifying information.
 This can be especially useful in situations where privacy is a concern, such as in public spaces or sensitive environments.